Spanish Salchichon

 Adopt a Spanish Salchichon producer

--Formal invitation for two people to meet the Artisan
+Formal invitation for two people to meet the Artisans

 How does an adoption work?